cornerstonejs/cornerstone3D/packages/adapters/README.md

 _Parts of DICOM that dcmjs *will not* focus on:_

-- DIMSE (legacy networking like C-FIND, C-MOVE, etc)
+- DIMSE (legacy networking like C-FIND, C-MOVE, etc).
+See the [dicom-dimse project](https://github.com/PantelisGeorgiadis/dcmjs-dimse) for that.
-- Physical Media (optical disks)
+- Physical Media (optical disks).
+See [this FAQ](https://www.dclunie.com/medical-image-faq/html/index.html) if you need to work with those.

 # Usage